48productions/Simply-Love-SM5/README.md

 It features a clean and simple design, offers numerous potato-driven features not implemented by the StepMania 5 engine, and allows the current generation of PIU fans to breathe new life into the game they've never played in years because we haven't had crap for DDR/ITG cabs up until now ;_;

-Simply Potato is a fork of the original Simply Love SM5 theme that adds some visual changes and features:
+Simply Potato SM5 is a fork of the original Simply Love SM5 theme that adds some visual tweaks and new features.
+It is intended for the Idaho Rhythm Group's new public DDR cab (thus why everything is potato themed), and as such is *heavily* geared towards use on our specific cabinet.
+It'll still work just fine for private use too, though!

+Current major changes/tweaks:
-  * Support for Stepmania 5.3 (currently WIP, should be stable but testing is needed) and AMod (flat out broken right now, needs fixing)
+  * Support for Stepmania 5.3 (currently barebones and WIP, should be stable but testing is needed)
   * An option for a potato-inspired visual style to go along with the other styles (hearts, arrows, thonk, etc)
   * New menu music options, independent of the visual style in use
   * Improvements to to memory card appearance and features, like different game style choice defaults for memory card and non-memory card users, among other minor visual tweaks
   * Tweaks to Casual Mode's music wheel (it now has a more standard cover flow-style look)
   * Tweaks to menu element positioning on the regular music wheel as well
+  * Splash text on the title screen
   * Other visual changes and tweaks

 Do note that while the original Simply Love theme was translated into several languages, Simply Potato (at the moment at least) only has English translations for the new lines of text.
 Expect errors if you're using a language other than English, sorry!